matthewfowles/matthewfowles.github.io/src/posts/Learnings from creating a Traversal Maze.md

 To know more about request animation frame you can read the legendary article by [Paul Irish here](http://www.paulirish.com/2011/requestanimationframe-for-smart-animating/).
 Also to see where I got the poly-fill and why this is the right one take a look [here](https://gist.github.com/paulirish/1579671).

-Thats mean we have no gotten rid of the extra bloat of having [D3](http://d3js.org/) on the page.
+That means we have now gotten rid of the extra bloat of having [D3](http://d3js.org/) on the page.

 ## What to do about touch devices